Public Schools Battalions: Ypres

 Elements of the division went into the line in the Ypres sector during September, and then whole division moved up from reserve and was committed to the Battle of Polygon Wood on 26 September.
 But the division had to fight off a spoiling attack by the Germans the day before, so its own planned attack was dislocated and limited to recovering lost ground.

 In November 1917 the 33rd Division was moved to the north of Ypres to take over the Passchendaele Salient from the Canadians, and spent the winter months taking turns of duty in this, probably the worst area on the Western Front, a sea of mud with no cover, with appalling trackways to traverse to and from the line, and under persistent shellfire, particularly with mustard gas shells.

 Disbandment

 Like the 16th Middlesex, the 20th Royal Fusiliers was disbanded between 2 and 15 February 1918, when 19 officers and 520 ORs were posted to other battalions, and the remainder sent to VIII Corps' Reinforcement Camp.

+Insignia

+Before uniforms were issued, the men trained in civilian dress wearing a lapel badge with the intertwined letters 'PUS' (for Public Schools and University Mens Force).
+Later the four battalions wore the Royal Fusiliers' crowned 'bomb' badge with Tudor rose and garter superimposed.
+During their short existence, the other ranks of 18th (1st) Bn wore a red rectangle, 19th (2nd) a violet bar), 20th (3rd) a blue rectangle, and 21st (4th) a green rectangle.
+20th Royal Fusiliers had given up special badges by July 1917.
+33rd Division's badge was a 'Double-3' domino.